jo2lxq/wafl/WAFL-YOLO/README.md

 ### Visualization

 After training, `outputs` directory is made.
+(If the `outputs` directory already exists, a new directory named `outputs1` will be created.
+If `outputs1` exists, `outputs2` will be created, and so on).
 It includes the results of training.
 If you want to visualize the trends in mAP, you can run `mAP_plot.py` like:

 ```
-python ./utils/bin/mAP_plot.py
+python ./utils/bin/mAP_plot.py --dirname "outputs"
 ```
-The trend graphs are made in `outputs` directory.
+Please specify the directory name for reading data and saving plot results with `--dirname`.

 If you want to check the image with infered bounding box, you can use `box_visualization.py` like: